microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 To do it, you should first specify your evaluation procedure (e.g., perform a machine learning model training and validation) with respect to the hyperparameters in a user-defined function `training_function`.
 The function requires a hyperparameter configuration as input, and can simply return a metric value in a scalar or returns a dictionary of metric name and metric value pairs.

 In the following code, we define an objective function with respect to two hyperparameters named `x` and `y` according to $obj := (x-85000)^2 - x/y$.
 In real use cases, the objective function usually cannot be written into this closed form, but instead involves a black-box and expensive evaluation procedure.
-We use this toy example only for illustration purpose.
+We use this toy example only for illustration purposes.

 ```python
 import time